Christmas in Mexico City 2024 (A Local’s Guide to the Best Events, Christmas Culture, and More)

 Punch

-This fruit-laden beverage spiced with cinnamon and sugarcane is the perfect beverage to ward off the chill.
+This fruit-laden beverage spiced with cinnamon and sugarcane is the perfect beverage to ward off the cold during the evenings in Mexico City.

 Pozole